 DINNER AT THE BRIDGE

 Volunteers cook, deliver, and serve delicious meals, prepared with love, to families waiting for the chance to legally cross the border and seek asylum.
-These families are living in a concrete plaza on the Matamoros side of the Gateway International Bridge.
-To deliver meals, volunteers travel from Brownsville to Matamoros across the pedestrian walkway of the bridge.
+These families are living in and around a concrete plaza on the Mexican side of the Gateway International Bridge in Matamoros, Mexico.
+To deliver meals, volunteers travel across the pedestrian walkway of the bridge from Brownsville to Matamoros.

-We are currently serving dinner to approximately 600 people each night.
+We are currently serving dinner to approximately 1000 people five nights a week.
 Preparing and serving meals at this scale requires lots of volunteers, specific skills, tight coordination and a committed adherence to the guidance of Team Brownsville Leaders.

-For the bridge, you are welcome to bring cut up fruit like watermelon or pineapple, (600 people), cookies, or wrapped snacks in addition to the items listed above.
+In addition to dinner, sometimes volunteers like to provide fruit and snacks for the asylum seekers.
+No whole fresh fruit is permitted, but you are welcome to bring cut up fruit like watermelon or pineapple, (1000 people), cookies, or wrapped snacks.
 A local Team Brownsville volunteer will assist you with knowing how many people to prepare for and their current needs.

 Mexican authorities will not allow you to cross with packaged foods.
 All food has to be ready to serve.
 There are also specific restrictions on certain types of foods, so please consult with the program leaders before your plan.